 What Are the Terms & Conditions?

 Don’t look to find published Terms and Conditions at FreeBitco.in prior to registration.
 There aren’t any.
-There is a “Terms of Service” with three rules: do not use bots, don’t use rude language and don’t create multiple accounts.
+There is a “Terms of Service” with three rules: do not use bots, don’t use rude language, and don’t create multiple accounts.

 How to Collect a Prize?

 FreeBitco.in has no information on how you collect your prize.
 Theoretically, getting your winnings should be pretty straightforward and simply credited to your account.
 But there is a heap of complaints online, where players say their wins were not credited.
-We’re also not sure whether you can transfer your Bitcoins somewhere else to purchase things or this is locked to their site and advertisers.
+We’re also not sure whether you can transfer your Bitcoins somewhere else to purchase things or if this is locked to their site and advertisers.

 FreeBitco.in Feedback and Complaints

 Jumping around the web, it’s been a while since we come across so many negative comments.
-The loudest one was the rate of winning which estimated a potential win of $0.002 each roll.
-This was qualified with the fact that if you did use the referral system and got lots of people to play, the amount would add up pretty fast.
+The loudest one was the rate of winning which estimated a potential win of $0.002 for each roll.
+This was qualified by the fact that if you did use the referral system and got lots of people to play, the amount would add up pretty fast.
 There were also comments on the fact the site had too many advertisements.
 I guess that’s how they stay in business.